rajarajan15/Role-Based-Excel-Editor/README.md

-Role-Based Excel-Editor

-  A MEAN (MongoDB, Express, Angular, Node.js) application that allows users to upload Excel files, display their data in a table format, and manage user permissions for editing specific cells based on assigned roles.
-The application supports machine-based sheet organization, shift-based editing, role-based privileges, template versioning, and a dashboard view for templates.

-Features
-  1. Excel Upload and Display: Upload Excel files, which are converted to a table format and displayed in the app.
-  2. Role-Based Access Control: Admins can assign roles to users, defining specific cells they are allowed to edit.
-  3. Machine-Based Sheet Organization: Sheets are organized by machine, which can be created or deleted as needed.
-  4. Shift-Based Editing: Sheets are editable only during assigned shifts for specific roles.
-  5. Role and Privilege Management: Admins can create roles and set privileges for cell-level editing.
-  6. Template Management and Versioning: Admins can modify templates with version control.
-  7. Dashboard for Templates: View existing templates and their versions.

-Usage
-  1. Uploading Excel Files: Admin users can upload Excel files to specific machines.
-  2. Assigning Roles and Privileges: Admins can create roles, assign privileges for cell editing, and set shifts for editing access.
-  3. Managing Machines and Sheets: Admins can create or delete machines and remove specific sheets as needed.
-  4. Editing Templates: Admins can edit templates and access version control for tracking changes.
-  5. Dashboard Access: View all templates in the dashboard, categorized by machine and version.

-API Documentation

-  ->  Authentication
-      1. POST /api/login - Login for users
-      2. POST /api/signup - Register a new user (admin only)

-  ->  Machine Management
-      1. POST /api/machines - Create a new machine
-      2. DELETE /api/machines/:id - Delete a specific machine

-  ->  Sheet Management
-      1. POST /api/sheets/upload - Upload an Excel sheet to a specific machine
-      2. GET /api/sheets - Retrieve all sheets
-      3. DELETE /api/sheets/:id - Delete a specific sheet

-  ->  Role and Privilege Management
-      1. POST /api/roles - Create a new role with privileges
-      2. GET /api/roles - Get all roles
-      3. PUT /api/roles/:id - Update a role’s privileges

-  ->  Template Management
-      1. GET /api/templates - Get all templates with version info
-      2. PUT /api/templates/:id - Modify a template (admin only)
-      3. GET /api/templates/:id/versions - Get versions of a specific template
+# Role-Based Excel-Editor

+A powerful MEAN (MongoDB, Express, Angular, Node.js) stack application that enables Excel file uploads, data display in a table view, and fine-grained role-based access control for cell-level editing.

+---

+## Features

+- **Excel Upload and Display**
+  Upload Excel files which are parsed and rendered in a dynamic table format.

+- **Role-Based Access Control**
+  Admins can assign users to roles with permissions to edit specific cells.

+- **Machine-Based Sheet Organization**
+  Excel sheets are categorized by machine, allowing organization and management per unit.

+- **Shift-Based Editing**
+  Editing access is controlled by user shifts, ensuring changes can only be made at designated times.

+- **Role and Privilege Management**
+  Create and manage roles with granular control over cell edit permissions.

+- **Template Management and Versioning**
+  Modify templates with built-in version control to track historical changes.

+- **Template Dashboard View**
+  Access a dashboard to browse templates by machine and version.

+---

+## Usage

+### Uploading Excel Files
+Admins can upload Excel files directly to machine-specific categories.

+### Assigning Roles and Privileges
+Roles define what each user can edit.
+Admins assign cell-level permissions and shift timings.

+### Managing Machines and Sheets
+Create or delete machines and associated sheets as required.

+### Editing Templates
+Templates can be modified with versioning enabled to preserve history and updates.

+### Dashboard Access
+Users can browse all uploaded templates, organized by machine and version.

+---

+## API Documentation

+### Authentication
+- `POST /api/login` – User login
+- `POST /api/signup` – Register a new user (Admin only)

+### Machine Management
+- `POST /api/machines` – Create a new machine
+- `DELETE /api/machines/:id` – Delete a specific machine

+### Sheet Management
+- `POST /api/sheets/upload` – Upload an Excel sheet to a specific machine
+- `GET /api/sheets` – Retrieve all uploaded sheets
+- `DELETE /api/sheets/:id` – Delete a specific sheet

+### Role & Privilege Management
+- `POST /api/roles` – Create a new role with privileges
+- `GET /api/roles` – Retrieve all roles
+- `PUT /api/roles/:id` – Update role privileges

+### Template Management
+- `GET /api/templates` – Get all templates with version info
+- `PUT /api/templates/:id` – Modify a template (Admin only)
+- `GET /api/templates/:id/versions` – Retrieve version history of a specific template

+---

+## Tech Stack

+- **Frontend**: Angular
+- **Backend**: Node.js, Express
+- **Database**: MongoDB
+- **Authentication**: JWT (JSON Web Tokens)
+- **Excel Parsing**: [`xlsx`](https://www.npmjs.com/package/xlsx) npm library